 Reasons to Stay in the Epcot Resort Area

 - Easy access to Epcot: This is perfect for guests who plan on spending more time at Epcot than other parks.
 Having Epcot so close also means that you have a TON of additional dining options walking distance from your hotel room.
-Boat launches from your resort to Epcot are the cherry on top.
+Boat launches or Skyliner rides from your resort to Epcot are the cherry on top.

 - Easy access to surrounding resorts: If you’re staying at a resort around Crescent Lake, you’ve got access to all other resorts nearby.
 The Beach Club, Yacht Club, Boardwalk Inn, Swan, and Dolphin are all footsteps from each other.
 Limitless dining and entertainment options for your entire vacation.